marymanruzhang/album-media-gallery/design-plan/design-journey.md

 **Factors that Influence Behavior:**

-- Exposure to a wider audience
+- Exposure to a wider collection
-- The search for more inspiring creators
+- Easy to filter through genres

 **Goals:**

-- Showcase Cassie's works on album covers
+- Find pretty album covers and make a collection for herself
-- Joining an interactive platform and sharing inspiration for other artist's
+- Know what type of genres each album is

 **Obstacles:**

-- Difficulty in finding a platform to share Cassie's highlighted works besides from her individual sites/social media
+- Hard to find a collection of cool album covers to look at for design reference and for fun
-- Finding other artists that also design album covers and searching for inspiration
+- Hard to figure out what type of albums are what genre and if there is a pattern in the art

 **Desires:**

-- Able to easily insert Cassie's works into the catalog
+- Able to find different references for album designs
-- For other people to be able to view Cassies's works and perhaps have contact information for those who are interested in her works
+- Have a easy to see grid of albums wwith details about each album as well

 ### Catalog Data (Milestone 1)
 > Using your personas, identify the data you need to include in the catalog for your site's audiences.